 My second week with Spirit of America started with a flight to Kyiv, Ukraine.
-As Chris Clary and I took off from Dulles International Airport, I sat with my laptop and reviewed SoA’s many contributions to counter Russian aggression and improve resiliency in Ukraine.
+As Chris Clary and I took off from Dulles International Airport, I sat with my laptop and reviewed SoA’s many contributions to freedom, sovereignty, and resiliency in Ukraine.
 From funding transmitters for a now greatly expanded Ukrainian-run ArmyFM, to ensuring children in the war-ravaged eastern region of the country had a safe place to learn, Spirit of America’s continued work sends a message to the Ukrainian people that the American people care about their future.
 To our troops and diplomats, SoA’s work reminds them that the American people are standing with them and have their backs.
 I couldn’t be prouder to be a part of this team.

 We landed on a snowy evening in Kyiv, and began the 100-mile journey west to a Ukrainian Army training site in Berdychiv.
 The roads were lined with yellow and blue Ukrainian flags waving in the cold wind as we drove by.